lumigo-io/opentelemetry-python-distro/README.md

 The Lumigo OpenTelemetry Distribution for Python is made of several upstream OpenTelemetry packages, with additional automated quality-assurance and customizations that optimize for no-code injection, meaning that you should need to update exactly zero lines of code in your application in order to make use of the Lumigo OpenTelemetry Distribution.
 (See the [No-code activation](#no-code-activation) section for auto-instrumentation instructions)

+The Lumigo OpenTelemetry Distribution also allows logging span-correlated records.
+See the [configuration](#logging-instrumentation) section for details on how to enable this feature.

 **Note:** If you are looking for the Lumigo Python tracer for AWS Lambda functions, [`lumigo-tracer`](https://pypi.org/project/lumigo-tracer/) is the package you should use instead.

 ## Setup